 Multics system initialization was designed to execute in several phases, each establishing a richer execution environment used by the next phase.
 The Multics system loading process was designed to start with a small bootstrap loader, as before; it loaded programs that ran in absolute addressing mode for a short time, setting up the PL/I runtime environment, and then entered segmented, paged addressing mode in the CPU.
 Configuration dependencies were handled by having the loading process read configuration information and initialize system tables during the bootloading process.

 The Multics design divides programs into rings of protection.
 Each Multics process's address space has segment descriptors for the operating system as well as user programs.
 Most of the operating system runs in Ring 0, the most privileged environment, only accessible from user programs via gated calls.
-The design of system bootstrapping was to load a small collection of programs, initialize them, and then use the additional facilites they provided to load another collection, initialize it, and so on.
+The design of system bootstrapping was to load a small collection of programs, initialize them, and then use the additional facilities they provided to load another collection, initialize it, and so on.

 MSPM BC.4.01, System Initialization and Bootload describes the basic hardware bootload process on the GE-645.